navillanueva/nextjs-lottery/README.md

 I am just uploading this to save all of my notes for further study and review of what I learnt during the course.

+Check the website out by clicking this [link](https://decentralized-lottery.on.fleek.co/).
+Currently the contract has only been deployed to localhost so enter raffle button is not expected to work.